 What does NSAI Legal Metrology do?

-NSAI Legal Metrology uphold and enforce accuracy and transparency in trade measures by certifying and inspecting measuring instruments used by traders and by inspecting pre-packaged goods to ensure correct quantity.
-There main purpose is to
+NSAI Legal Metrology upholds and enforces accuracy and transparency in trade measures by certifying and inspecting measuring instruments used by traders and by inspecting pre-packaged goods to ensure correct quantity.
+Its main purpose is

 - Inspection of measuring instruments in trade use.